Are Menstrual Cups Safe For Prolapse?

 Look at the cup.
 It has little holes all around the top, to allow blood to pass through if the cup gets too full.
 When these small holes press against the vaginal wall, they do indeed form a “seal”, to HOLD blood in….but they don’t SUCK blood (or organs) out.

-2. They act like a pessary, supporting the vaginal wall
+2. When in place, the menstrual cup actually acts like a pessary, supporting the vaginal wall

 A pessary is a medical-item designed to support the vaginal wall and hold a prolapse (technically a -cele), in place.
-If this is interesting to you, please consider buying one of my courses to learn more about your undercarriage!) to learn more about the differences, and how to manage them without surgery!
+If this is interesting to you, please consider buying one of my courses to learn more about your undercarriage, and specifically about how to manage pee, poop and prolapse problems without surgery!

-A menstrual cup, since it is NOT a vampire and doesn't suck the organs down, actually acts LIKE A PESSARY, and might even reduce your feelings of pressure during your period.
+A menstrual cup, since it is NOT a vampire and doesn't suck the organs down, might actually acts LIKE A PESSARY, and might even reduce your feelings of pressure during your period.
 Cool, huh!
+If this is you, you'll notice a "lightening feeling" in your pelvis when you wear the menstrual cup.
+And if this IS you, it might be worthwhile to find a health provider trained in fitting pessaries, which are made for this type of support, instead of a menstrual cup, which is primarily for menstruation.

 So not only is a menstrual cup not bad for a prolapse...it might even be helpful!
 But if you are noticing reduced symptoms with a menstrual cup, please chat about this with your primary medical provider, so they can fit you (or get you connected with the proper person to fit you) for a proper pessary.